sgrandner/yet-another-case-converter/README.md

     * push the returned disposable to the subscriptions of the `vscode.ExtensionContext`
 * convert-commands.config.ts
     * add convert commands to the CommandConfig array returned by getConvertCommandsConfig()

+## when clause context

+Useful, e.g., to enable or disable commands... and much more.

+* e.g. `editorHasSelection`